Ingen10/opendaq-fw/README.md

 cp -r arduino/variants /usr/share/arduino/hardware/arduino/
 cat arduino/board.txt >> /usr/share/arduino/hardware/arduino/boards.txt
 ```

-Now you can select the board "openDAQ" in the menu `Tools->Boards` of the IDE.

-To compile the openDAQ package in Windows, you will need to download the code directly to the Arduino work directory (usually in "My Documents"), where it stores all the user sketches.
-In any other case, you could face problems with the dependencies between code files.

 If you love the command-line way of living, the provided Makefile will let you
 build the project and flash your board without opening the Arduino IDE.